-8. It should be noted that the Comment to Section 1562 by the Assembly Committee on Judiciary states that the presumption created by Section 1562 "relates only to the truthfulness of matters required by Section 1561 to be stated in the affidavit." showing of authenticity or specially providing for admission of a copy into evidence and one which admits records for the truth of the statements contained therein based upon a showing of trustworthiness in sources and preparation.
+Moreover, there is an important difference between a rule involving a showing of authenticity or specially providing for admission of a copy into evidence and one which admits records for the truth of the statements contained therein based upon a showing of trustworthiness in sources and preparation.
 A document can be an authentic original and nevertheless contain unreliable or untrue information.
-Thus, greater safeguards are needed to satisfy a hearsay exception than are needed for the best evidence rule or the rule regarding authentication.
+Thus, greater safeguards are needed to satisfy a hearsay exception than are needed for the best evidence rule or the rules regarding authentication.
 This is particularly true in criminal actions where a defendant, as a matter of policy, is afforded the right to confront witnesses whose testimony is material even when not constitutionally required.